Review your tax before IRD unexpectedly knocks

 If cashflow is tight or you have a better use for the money, keep reading.
 There’s an option that lets you pay 28 August provisional tax when it suits you.

-2. Be aware of the changes
+2. Be aware of the fish hooks

 3. Know your methods to calculate 28 August provisional tax